joelnitta/spatial-phy-workshop/tutorials/occ_phy.md

     $ acceptedUsageKey <int> NA
     $ verbatim_name    <chr> "Pteris lydgatei"
     $ verbatim_class   <chr> "Polypodiopsida"
-    $ verbatim_index   <dbl> 246
+    $ verbatim_index   <dbl> 265

 We can see that the query name “Pteris lydgatei” is nearly the same as, but slightly different from, the matched name “Pteris lidgatii”.
 We can see this is likely a spelling mistake.
 Such slight differences are common between databases, hence the need for fuzzy matching.
-However, it is possible to get false positives with fuzzy matching too — sometimes names that differ only by one letter are indeed different!
+However, it is possible to get **false positives** with fuzzy matching too — sometimes names that differ only by one letter are indeed different!
 So ideally **you should check the whole list of fuzzy matches and make sure they are correct.**

 OK, what about `matchType` “HIGHERRANK”?